janissl/hunalign-wrapper/README.md

 <br><br>

 __Note:__ The current set of scripts may be also run under UNIX/Linux OS.
-For this purpose, a Bash file similar to _run\_hunalign.bat_ must be executed.
+For this purpose, a Bash script similar to _run\_hunalign.bat_ must be executed.
 <hr>

 ##### References: